-The Mandalorian has done something special and brought together the Star Wars fandom in a way not often seen by the movies.
-And not only that, but it shined a light on the quality of the Star Wars television shows.
-If you’ve been a long-time fan of the other shows you’ve known for a while now how good the galaxy’s representation on TV has been.
-But if The Mandalorian is your first time watching any of these shows, you may not be as familiar with some very important characters Din met this season.
-Personally, I think all of Clone Wars and Rebels are worth watching, but you’re busy and there are too many shows to watch.
-In that case, this handful will help you fill in some gaps nicely.
+The Mandalorian did something special and brought together the Star Wars fandom in a way not often seen by the movies.
+And not only that, but it shined a light on the quality we should expect from the Star Wars television shows.
+If you’ve been a long-time fan of the other shows you’ve known for a while now how good the galaxy’s representation on TV can be.
+But if The Mandalorian was your first time meeting some characters who have been around in animation for years, you may want to brush up before Ahsoka premiers this August.

-Season 4 Episode 14: It may seem like I’m telling you to skip a lot of Clone Wars, and I guess I am.
-If you’re looking to understand Din’s adventure a little better without wasting any time, this is the best first stop.
-The first official introduction of Bo Katan, a solid episode for getting to know who Ahsoka is as a person, and a feature of Death Watch, this one episode does a lot of legwork introducing you to concepts and people who will come back later in the cartoons and in Mandalorian.
+Season 4 Episode 14: The first official introduction of Bo Katan, a solid episode for getting to know who Ahsoka is as a person and a feature of Death Watch.
+This one episode does a lot of legwork introducing you to concepts and people who will come back later in the cartoons as well as in Mandalorian and beyond.

 Season 7 Episodes 8-12: This is the Siege of Mandalore.
 These episodes feature Ahsoka and Bo Katan strongly and provide an amount of background and history on Mandalore that is almost necessary to understand Bo Katan and the people who raised Din.
 But perhaps more importantly, these episodes also run parallel on the timeline with Order 66.
 Ahsoka finds herself forced to face off against clones who were her friends moments prior.
 All while her former master is falling to the Dark Side on the other side of the galaxy.
 These episodes can be watched as a movie, and that movie is great.
 And an absolute gut punch.

-Season 2 Episode 18: An episode we knew had to happen but gutting nonetheless, this is when Ahsoka comes to terms with what’s happened to Anikan and processes the loss of her old master.
-It’s key in understanding some of the things she says to Din regarding the corruption of the dark side.
-She’s seen it first hand.
+Season 2 Episode 18: An episode we knew had to happen but gutting nonetheless.
+This is when Ahsoka comes to terms with what’s happened to Anikan and processes the loss of her old master.
+It’s key to understanding some of the things she says to Din Djarin regarding the corruption of the dark side.
+She’s seen it firsthand.

 Season 3 Episodes 15-16: We’re back on Mandalore and learning about the Darksaber – Mandalore and the Darksaber.
-It’s shown up a few times in Rebels at this point, but these episodes are key for learning about its history and importance to the Mandalorians and Bo Katan.
+It’s shown up a few times in Rebels at this point, but these episodes are key for learning about its history and importance.

-Season 4 Episodes 1-2: Finally, if you want to see Bo Katan getting her Darksaber and leading Mandalore, see first hand why the Mandalorians of The Mandalorian have such a personal hatred for The Empire, and get something of a happy ending (remember that this all happens years before Moff Gideon gets his hands on the Darksaber), these episodes will answer so many questions you didn’t even know you had.
+Season 4 Episodes 1-2: If you want to see Bo Katan getting her Darksaber and leading Mandalore, see firsthand why the Mandalorians of The Mandalorian have such a personal hatred for The Empire, these episodes will answer so many questions you didn’t even know you had.
+You’ll even get something of a happy ending.
+Until you remember that this all happens before Moff Gideon gets his hands on the Darksaber.

 And now you have your homework!
 Have you seen Clone Wars and Rebels?
-Which episodes would you recommend as must-sees for fans of The Mandalorian who may be missing out on some of that backstory?
+Which episodes would you recommend as must-sees for fans of The Mandalorian who want to be prepared for Ahsoka in August?
 Which episodes are your all-time favorites?
 Let us know in the comments!
 You can check out our handy guide to what order to watch Star Wars in right here!